 4. Butter Nut: This bell-shaped, long-footed, thin-skinned, butterscotch-colored squash with a creamy, dense interior is one of the most liked varieties of winter squashes and has the highest content of vitamin A and C as compared to other squashes.

-5. Hubbard: Hubbard Squash is the largest winter variety of squash which has an orange to dark gray colored hard skin and a sweet and savory yellow colored flesh inside.
+5. Hubbard: Hubbard Squash is the largest winter variety of squash which has an orange to dark gray colored hard skin and sweet and savory yellow-colored flesh inside.
 It is sugary in nature and is ideal for pie filling and purees.

-6. Pumpkin: A bright orange tinted skin and a light orange, dense, mellow sweet flesh, this tasty and healthy squash weighs from 2 to 8 pounds and is used to make pie fillings, ketchup, etc.
+6. Pumpkin: A bright orange-tinted skin and light orange, dense, mellow sweet flesh, this tasty and healthy squash weighs from 2 to 8 pounds and is used to make pie fillings, ketchup, etc.

 8. Zucchini: Zucchini or courgette is a light or dark green colored, highly nutritional squash which is treated as a vegetable and is an ingredient in many savory dishes.